ipfs/in-web-browsers/ADDRESSING.md

 ## TL;DR

 If no native protocol handler is available, redirect to a gateway.
-In web browser contexts where a local IPFS node is available, use [subdomain gateway](https://docs-beta.ipfs.io/how-to/address-ipfs-on-web/#subdomain-gateway) at `localhost`.
+The implementation should detect if a local IPFS node is available.
+In web browser contexts where a local IPFS node is present, use [subdomain gateway](https://docs-beta.ipfs.io/how-to/address-ipfs-on-web/#subdomain-gateway) at `localhost`.
 If not, use public one such as `dweb.link`:

 ```bash
 ipfs://{cid}                → https://{cid}.ipfs.dweb.link